Sasha Gollish: Early and personal life

 Gollish was born in Toronto, Ontario, Canada, to Dr. Jeffrey Gollish and Dr. Patricia Houston.
 She has two younger siblings, Tara and Joey.

-For high school Gollish attended York Mills Collegiate Institute.
-She has a B.A. in Economics (University of Toronto), a Bachelor of Engineering (University of Western Ontario), a Masters of Engineering (U of T), and a PhD in Civil Engineering Education (U of T), in studying for which she researched the best way to teach engineering students to use math.
+For high school, Gollish attended York Mills Collegiate Institute.
+She has a B.A. in Economics (University of Toronto), a Bachelor of Engineering (University of Western Ontario), a Master of Engineering (U of T), and a PhD in Civil Engineering Education (U of T), in studying which she researched the best way to teach engineering students to use math.

 She works as an engineering consultant.
 Gollish is a civil engineer, with a focus on road safety.
 She is also a competitive cyclist, duathlete, triathlete, and ultimate frisbee player.

 Running career

 2010-15

 Gollish began running seriously at 30 years of age.
 She has run for the University of Toronto Varsity Blues.